Global 7000 Maiden Flight, Need to Know Before Flying Private, Business Aviation Innovation, ACJ Cabin Concept, OEM Development

 Original Equipment Manufacturers Advance on All Fronts

-Anyone who attended the recent National Business Aviation Association (NBAA) convention and exhibition could plainly see there’s no shortage of innovation going on across the entire sector—whether it’s in the form of new and improved designs of jets and turboprops or in any of the numerous systems that enable these aircraft to meet the transportation needs of the most discerning, hard-driving business executives.
+The recent National Business Aviation Association (NBAA) convention and exhibition showcased a great deal of innovation across the aviation sector.
+This includes new and improved designs of jets and turboprops, as well as various systems that enable these aircraft to meet the transportation needs of business executives.

 Hondajet

-Then there are the “relay” competitors—companies who have mastered the science (and art) of producing clean-sheet designs in close succession aimed at niche market segments.
+Among the competitors in the industry, there exists a category known as the “relay” competitors.
+These are companies that have demonstrated exceptional proficiency in developing entirely new designs in rapid succession, with a focus on specific niche market segments.
+Their expertise lies in the ability to consistently create innovative products tailored to meet the unique demands of these specialized markets.
 Embraer, with its Legacy 450 and Legacy 500, and Gulfstream Aerospace with its G500 and G600, come to mind.
 Embraer disclosed that Brazil’s civil aviation authority, the European Safety Agency and the FAA awarded certification of the Head-Up Display and Enhanced Vision System for both aircraft.

 Embarere at NBAA 2016 static display